-Tara : The Andhra crisis hit in October of last year.
-However we continued to have healthy credit lines until March of 2011 as we are and have always been completely compliant with the Malegam recommendations.
-In the last two quarters however, we have experienced a slowdown in funds flow due to the regulatory uncertainty.
+Tara: The Andhra crisis hit in October of last year.
+However, we continued to have healthy credit lines until March of 2011 as we are and have always been completely compliant with the Malegam recommendations.
+In the last two quarters, however, we have experienced a slowdown in funds flow due to regulatory uncertainty.

 Some of the pressure has eased following the announcement of the draft microfinance bill in July.
 However, the last hurdle is the passing of the microfinance bill in parliament.
 Once this is done, the regulatory uncertainty will be relieved and Banks will have complete clarity and comfort, and I believe credit lines will return to healthy levels.

-Tara : Yes we are looking to raise more funds within the next one year and are considering multiple options including equity and NCD’s.
-An IPO is not in the plans at this point of time.
+Tara: Yes we are looking to raise more funds within the next year and are considering multiple options including equity and NCDs.
+An IPO is not in the plans at this point in time.

 We have been able to do this primarily because of two reasons:

-Tara : The general spirit of the bill is positive.
-It is not too rigid, there needs to be some changes and the bill needs to evolve and the regulators need to keep evaluating it.
-The bill places some restrictions on MFI’s, this need to be evaluated and their impact considered in discussion with stakeholders before a final decision is taken.
+Tara: The general spirit of the bill is positive.
+It is not too rigid, there need to be some changes and the bill needs to evolve and the regulators need to keep evaluating it.
+The bill places some restrictions on MFI’s, this needs to be evaluated and their impact considered in discussion with stakeholders before a final decision is taken.
 Madura has been fully compliant with most of the provisions of the bill.